 This natural bodily response is known as the Herxheimer reaction.
 Being familiar with this occurrence and methods of reducing its intensity can be beneficial for those being treated for chronic conditions, gastrointestinal disease, or toxicity.

 An Introduction to The Herxheimer Reaction

 The Herxheimer response is a natural bodily process triggered by a greater prevalence of endotoxins.
-These harmful substances are released when harmful microorganisms and bacteria are destroyed or die off.
+These substances are released when harmful microorganisms and bacteria are destroyed or die off.
 As damaging bacteria are destroyed, they release previously contained endotoxins into the bloodstream.
 This allows the toxins to be transported to the appropriate system and subsequently expelled from the body.
 However, rapid destruction of bacteria can cause an influx of endotoxins resulting in greater toxicity.
 When this occurs, the immune system responds by triggering an acute immune response resulting in inflammation that may be experienced throughout the body.
-This can cause worsening of current symptoms and the development of now symptoms.
+This can cause worsening of current symptoms and the development of new symptoms.

 The Herxheimer reaction is frequently seen during antibiotic treatments because antibiotics destroy numerous microorganisms and bacteria.
 Although the Herxheimer reaction is typically non-lethal, it does frequently cause temporary pain, discomfort, and worsening of symptoms.
 Symptom severity is often indicative of the level of inflammation triggered by the immune system.

 Common symptoms that develop or worsen due to a Herxheimer response include:

 - Skin Irritation

 Typically, symptoms develop within a couple of hours to several days after treatment.
 However, depending on the location of the bacteria, symptoms may develop later.